 The ORR is the crucial process in the low-temperature fuel cells, regenerative fuel cells, and metal-air batteries.
-Its sluggish kinetics even on the most active Pt-containing catalysts is the major source of efficiency losses, which calls for the development of cost-effective and durable catalysts for ORR.
-This section reviews the principles and types of energy storage and conversion devices which depend on the ORR, the progress in ORR mechanism study, and the current challenges in this process.
+Its sluggish kinetics even on the most active Pt-containing catalysts is the major source of efficiency losses and calls for the development of cost-effective and durable catalysts for ORR.
+This section reviews the principles and types of energy storage and conversion devices which depend on ORR, the progress in ORR mechanistic studies, and the current challenges in the latter.